grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Right," Shakes' voice crackled.
 "I won't wait around for another meal then."

 Percy hung the mic back on its nubbin.
-"OK, you know what the old submariners say: always do the stupidest things on the smallest amount of sleep."
+"OK, you know what the old submariners say: always do the stupidest things on the least amount of sleep."
 She nodded to Hemi.

 "Owen, open the main ballast valves," Hemi said.